npocodes/NiFrame/README.md

-# Ni-Framework
+# NiFrame
-Ni-Framework is a Custom Web Application Framework and CMS.
-Designed for extensibility and ease-of-use for developers.
-Check out the Wiki to see a video about how to install the framework to your webserver.
+NiFrame is a Custom Web Application Framework/CMS.
+NiFrame is designed to serve as a starting place for developers to create custom websites or applications.
+All the common features for all websites and web apps is included.
+Developers simply create or install third party modules to extend the functionality.

 ## Ni Framework - Version 1.0